 - Colleges and Schools

 - Map and Locations

-Bradley Adame, who earned his Ph.D. at the University of Oklahoma, is an assistant professor in the Hugh Downs School of Human Communication.
+Bradley Adame, who earned his Ph.D. at the University of Oklahoma, is an associate professor in the Hugh Downs School of Human Communication.
 He studies risk and crisis communication related to health and environmental threats, sustainability, and resilience.
 His research investigates theoretical and methodological issues surrounding health and prosocial campaign development, execution, and evaluation.
 Using strategic communication principles, his research seeks to explain and predict how message characteristics influence health-related and prosocial behavior outcomes.

 Pauline Davies is a professor of practice in the Hugh Downs School of Human Communication.
 Her areas of interest are at the intersection of cancer research and health communication, elucidating cutting-edge science for the benefit of other researchers and the broader community.
 She is particularly interested in the effective dissemination of evidence-based health messages.
 Prior to her time in the Hugh Downs School of Human Communication, she spent nearly two decades as a public service broadcaster for BBC in London and the Australian Broadcasting Service in Sydney, specializing in science and medical journalism.
 Since 2009, she has been the Director of Education and the Director of Outreach of ASU’s Physical Sciences and Oncology Center, a large NCI funded research project.